nickesc/modpack-lock/README.md

 modpack-lock init
 ```

 This will create a `modpack.json` file that stores your modpack's metadata (name, version, author, etc.), including a list of dependency slugs.
 This file is optional, but when present, the main command will also write the lockfile dependencies to `modpack.json`.
+It will also regenerate the lockfile.

+The interactive mode will prompt you for each field.
+Set their initial values using the available option flags.
+Use `--noninteractive` with the required options (`--author`, `--modloader`, `--targetMinecraftVersion`) to skip prompts.

 ```text
 Usage: modpack-lock init [options]